\'Etale d\'evissage, descent and pushouts of stacks

 A natural way to formalize these two results is to let $\tfF$ be the ``fibered $2$-category of stacks'' so that $\tfF(X)$ is the $2$-category of stacks over $X$.
-The results are then equivalent to the statement that the $2$-functor $\map{(|_U,f^*)}{\tfF(X)}{\tfF(U)\times_{\tfF(U')} \tfF(X')}$ is a $2$-equivalence of $2$-categories.
+The results are then equivalent to the statement that the $2$-functor

+is a $2$-equivalence of $2$-categories.
 The proof is straight-forward except that one has to deal with unpleasant objects such as functors of tricategories or fibered $2$-categories of stacks.
 The canonical descent datum in this setting consists of a $1$-isomorphism over $(X'/X)^2=X'\times_X X'$ and a $2$-isomorphism over $(X'/X)^3$ satisfying a cocycle condition over $(X'/X)^4$.
 All these technical issues can be completely avoided using Theorem~\tref{T:EXIST-PUSHOUTS} as is done in Corollary~\pref{C:effective-etnbhd-descent-of-stacks}. \end{remark}

-\begin{proof}[Proof of Theorem~\tref{T:ETNBHD-IS-PUSHOUT}] Let $Z$ be an algebraic stack and let
+\begin{proof}[Proof of Theorem~\tref{T:ETNBHD-IS-PUSHOUT}] Let $W$ be an algebraic stack and let

 be $2$-commutative.
-We have to show that there is a morphism $\map{g}{X}{Z}$ and a $2$-commutative diagram
+We have to show that there is a morphism $\map{g}{X}{W}$ and a $2$-commutative diagram

 such that the pasting of the diagram is $\varphi$.